Conall Cernach: Birth

 He was born c.
 50 BC.
 His father was Amairgin mac Echit and his mother was Findchoem.
 His parents' marriage was barren, until Findchoem visited a druid and was advised to drink from a certain well.
 She took a drink from the well, swallowing a worm with it, and became pregnant.
 Findchoem's brother Cet mac Mágach, a Connachtman, protected his sister until she gave birth to a son, Conall.
 Druids came to initiate the child into their religion, and prophesied that he would kill more than half of the men of Connacht, and that he would always have a Connachtman's head on his belt.
-Cet took the child, put him under his heel and tried to break his neck, but only damaged it, leaving Conall with a crooked neck.
+Cet took the child, put him under his heel and tried to break his neck, but only damaged it, leaving his nephew with a crooked neck.

 Mac Da Thó's Pig

-Conall would have a fierce rivalry with Cet for the rest of his life.
+Conall would have a fierce rivalry with his uncle for the rest of his life.
 He shamed Cet at a feast at the house of Mac Dá Thó, a hospitaller of Leinster, when the warriors of Connacht and Ulster competed for the champion's portion by boasting of their deeds.
 Cet reminded all comers how he had bested them in combat, including emasculating Celtchar with his spear.
 However, just as Cet was about to carve, Conall arrived, and his boasts topped even Cet's.
 Cet admitted defeat, but claimed that if his brother Anlúan were present, his feats would top even Conall's.
 Conall responded by tossing him Anlúan's freshly severed head.